Motor Fleet Insurance

 Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

-Why you need motor fleet insurance?
+Why do you need motor fleet insurance?

-A fleet insurance policy is a way to combine all the cover you need in one policy.
+A fleet insurance policy is a way to combine all the coverage you need in one policy.
 So whether your business needs cover for trucks, cars, vans, lorries, buses or taxis, a fleet policy could save you time and money.

 How many vehicles do I need to run for a fleet insurance policy?

 The number of vehicles covered by a fleet policy may vary from insurer to insurer.
-Policies are available for a little as two vehicles.
+Policies are available for as little as two vehicles.
 The maximum number of vehicles covered could run into the hundreds, if necessary!

 A fleet policy can be a convenient way to cover multiple vehicles, as you will only have one renewal and a single policy to worry about.
 However, if you only operate a low number of vehicles, it might not be the cheapest way to ensure cover.
 Generally, convenience comes at a cost, so talk to your insurer to make sure that a fleet policy is the best option for your circumstances.

 Any business driving vehicles on the public highway will need to ensure they have insurance in place.
 Motor fleet policies are specialised, and will usually cover multiple vehicles and/or drivers.